Peripheral Nerve Injury

 When conservative management fails, the next step in peripheral nerve treatment may be surgical.
 Worsening neurologic function and quality of life changes are also universal reasons to consider surgery.
 Incisions can be made in a minimally invasive way with little to no scar formation, and interoperative magnification has drastically improved surgical techniques and outcomes.
 Though peripheral nerve problems are rarely considered emergencies, they warrant careful, step-by-step evaluation.

 Why Choose Princeton Brian & Spine Neurosurgeons?

-The team at PBS provides comprehensive treatment for peripheral nerve injuries, including conservative medical management, physical therapy, nerve decompression surgeries and more.
+The team at PBSSM provides comprehensive treatment for peripheral nerve injuries, including conservative medical management, physical therapy, nerve decompression surgeries and more.
 To request a consultation for peripheral nerve symptoms, contact our PA or NJ offices online or by calling 609.921.9001 (NJ) or 215.741.3141 (PA).

 Request an Appointment

 Submit an appointment request on our patient portal or contact our New Jersey and Pennsylvania campuses to speak with a patient advocate.